Lifehack suggests, “Really organized people are not born organized, they have to cultivate healthy habits which help them to stay organized.”

 The backbone of any good system of organization is simplicity.
 To be simple is to be focused.
 It allows us to know where things should be placed and it allows us to know where things should be found.
 It allows us to spend very little energy when trying to stay organized.

-Use an electronic journal to get organized
+Use a DIGITAL journal to get organized

-CaseKeepers is an electronic journal.
+CaseKeepers is an digital journal.
 It allows you to create journal entries, attach tags, upload documents and photos and add notes.
 Finding things is a snap by filtering on tags.
 Reports can be created based on tags and shared with other.
 In addition, you may choose to directly share your journal entries with a professional such as a therapist, attorney, custody evaluator, medical professional, etc.

 So how does this help me?
 Let me give you some examples of the many ways that CaseKeepers‘ clients use CaseKeepers:

 - Take a picture of each of your child’s art projects.
 Create an entry, tag it with your child’s name and tag it with Art.
 No need for boxes of originals.

 - Create a journal entry for your child’s IEP, upload the reports, tag it with your child’s name, Education and IEP.
 Add notes that might include your concerns and a summary of the new plans.

 - If you have a special needs child, create a daily journal entry.
 Use tags to track behaviors, moods, triggers, etc. Keeping a daily checklist and summary for the school, for the doctor or for any of the many professionals involved in your child’s life.
 The entries will help them understand and help your child better.
 Such overwhelming evidence and documentation is often critical to obtaining special services for your child.

 - Create a journal entry for your child’s band concert, upload the pictures or the video, tag it with your child’s name, Education and Performance.